 5. Receive rid of unfruitful investment

-Another effective way to keep moving forward and grow a property portfolio is to get rid of unproductive investment.
+Another effective way to keep moving forward and grow a commercial property portfolio is to get rid of unproductive investment.
 To do this, it’s advisable to keep a record of each property.
 Once you notice that a property isn’t yielding what you expect, then you get rid of it for the best possible price to keep going.
 Any dead investment can lead to loss; so you need to get rid of them before it creeps your entire portfolio.

 6. Try out different strategies